KCisSICKnasty/SICKnasty-FO4/README.md

 - Launch ModOrganizer.exe from your Installation Location.
 - If you see a pop-up called Register?, select Yes.

+__DISABLE CHALLENGES (FNV) before launching the game!
+There is an incompatibility currently with MAIM 3 since the update.
+If you cripple a limb, you will trigger Tough Guy infinitely and shoot up a lot of levels before leaving Vault 111. bp42s said they will release a modified version, so when that comes out, simply update and reactivate the mod.__

 _INI settings:_

 *Fallout Launcher:*